ivancuric/js-perf/README.md

 ### Animate

-On a 60Hz monitor, we want to target the 60 FPS mark when animating and scrolling to
+On a 60Hz monitor, we want to target a constant 60 FPS mark when animating and scrolling.
+That results in ~16ms per frame.
+Out of that 16ms budget, you realistically have 8-10ms to do the JS work.

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTg4MTE1MjFdfQ==
+eyJoaXN0b3J5IjpbNDY0ODYxMDQ1XX0=
 -->